Q: You used to require the GRE to apply, but I don't see that on the application anymore. What gives?

 Q: Is a thesis required to graduate with the M.A.?

 A: A thesis is one option to meet graduation requirements.
-If you are looking to continue on to a PhD, this may be your best option.
-However, a second option is available which is presenting a portfolio.
+If you are looking to continue on to a Ph.D., this may be your best option.
+However, you can also choose to defend your portfolio.
 A portfolio consists of an oral examination in which the candidate defends their portfolio, which will be composed of the student's entire body of work completed in courses counted for the degree.

 Q: What sort of funding is available?